 (9)h.
 Appointments, vacancies and resignations.
 Each person appointed to a committee, sub-committee or ad hoc committee shall be appointed by the town commission in the following manner:

 a1.
-The mayor and each member of the town commission shall appoint one member to each committee.
+The Mayor and each member of the town commission shall appoint one member to each committee.

 b2.
 Should any appointee resign or be removed during the term of the committee, sub-committee or ad hoc committee, the appointing commissioner may select another appointee in accordance with the procedure outlined as follows: